CONSULTANCY CALL- STATE OF HOUSING VOL 3

 The Email Subject should appear as: “State of Housing in Kenya Vol 3”

-Deadline for receiving applications is Close of Business on 17th November 2020, Kindly note that due to the huge applications received only shortlisted candidates will be contacted.
+The deadline for receiving applications is Close of Business on 22nd January 2020, Kindly note that due to the huge applications received only shortlisted candidates will be contacted.